evonreis/Picket-Fence/README.md

 OPTIONAL PARAMETERS (optional reading):

 This program has many optional parameters and flags that can be changed:

+At LHO, the --epics flag must be included for Picket Fence to set EPICS channels.
+Only one instance of Picket Fence should be run with the --epics flag.

 Stations can be changed by -s or --seedlink_streams \[SEEDLINK_STREAMS\]